echeran/smile-of-murugan/webbook/chapter15.md

 About the real Aruṇakiri we know very little.
-He himself mentions a ruler by name of Praudhadevaraya, who probably is no else than the noted Deva Raya II, the Vijayanagara king known as *Gajabēṭe-* *kara* "Hunter of elephants".
+He himself mentions a ruler by name of Praudhadevaraya, who probably is no else than the noted Deva Raya II, the Vijayanagara king known as *Gajabēṭekara* "Hunter of elephants".
 He was a great patron of poets and a great builder, reigning from 1426 till 1446.
 On the other hand, a Sanskrit poet, Rajendra Kavi, who lived in the 15th Cent., speaks of a Sarvabhauma Dindima Kavi as of his father, and there is some reason to identify this *kavi* with Aruṇakiri.

-Aruṇakiri left behind a huge poetic work: 1367 stanzas of *Tirup-* *pukaḻ,* praises of Murukaṉ, the eternally young, the handsome lover and warrior, symbol of youth and strength, victory, of movement and change in life and nature, the patron of poets and god of travellers.
-Apart form *Tiruppukaḻ,* Aruṇakiri is the author of many hundreds of other poems, forming several large collections (the chief among them being *Kantaralankāram* of 102 stanzas and *Kantaranupūti* of 51 stanzas), imbued with tremendous knowledge of mythology and legends, and characterized by perfection of form and sovereign command of diction and prosody.
+Aruṇakiri left behind a huge poetic work: 1367 stanzas of *Tiruppukaḻ,* praises of Murukaṉ, the eternally young, the handsome lover and warrior, symbol of youth and strength, victory, of movement and change in life and nature, the patron of poets and god of travellers.
+Apart form *Tiruppukaḻ,* Aruṇakiri is the author of many hundreds of other poems, forming several large collections (the chief among them being *Kantaralaṅkāram* of 102 stanzas and *Kantaraṉupūti* of 51 stanzas), imbued with tremendous knowledge of mythology and legends, and characterized by perfection of form and sovereign command of diction and prosody.

 ![A South *Indian* wood*-carving* from *Tamilnad.* Property of the author.](img/page-241-tamil-wood-carving.png)

-The work of Aruṇakiri may be described as religious, lyrical hymnody, interwoven with Saiva Siddhānta philosophic doctrines, and fed profusedly by Aryan and indigenous mythology.
-At the same time, however, his poetry has a vitality gushing from the poet's own inner experience; the poet's all-embracing and glowing love for all aspects of life, from the beauty of a pearl or an emerald through flowers, birds, beasts to men-especially women-and ultimately for God.
+The work of Aruṇakiri may be described as religious, lyrical hymnody, interwoven with Śaiva Siddhānta philosophic doctrines, and fed profusedly by Aryan and indigenous mythology.
+At the same time, however, his poetry has a vitality gushing from the poet's own inner experience; the poet's all-embracing and glowing love for all aspects of life, from the beauty of a pearl or an emerald through flowers, birds, beasts to men—especially women—and ultimately for God.

-Several streams converge and merge in his work: the hymnic tradition of Saiva and Vaiṣṇava *bhakti,* the reflective stream of Śaiva Siddhānta philosophy, the ancient inheritance of bardic poetry, both *puṟam* and *akam,* the vast resources of Aryan mythology, the deep wells of indigenous Tamil myths and legends connected
+Several streams converge and merge in his work: the hymnic tradition of Śaiva and Vaiṣṇava *bhakti,* the reflective stream of Śaiva Siddhānta philosophy, the ancient inheritance of bardic poetry, both *puṟam* and *akam,* the vast resources of Aryan mythology, the deep wells of indigenous Tamil myths and legends connected